Janpot/google-reader-notifier/README.md

 ###Unreleased:
   * Scroll per item in the list.
+  * Better performance when marking as read/starring items.
+  * Show published time with items.

 ###2.1.5: Very old bugs
   * Fix unread count to 0 when last item is read in Google Reader.